The Irish Descendants

 The Irish Descendants are a folk group from St. John's, Newfoundland and Labrador, Canada.
 All the members, born of Irish emigrants, were workers in the Newfoundland fishing industry before forming the band in 1990 out of the remnants of two former Newfoundland bands – The Descendants and Irish Coffee.

 The group helped to popularise traditional Newfoundland music to a wider Canadian audience in the early 1990s, along with other bands such as Great Big Sea.
 Their popularity within the province itself led to their selection as the official band of the province's 500th anniversary celebrations, during which they performed for the Queen.

 Tension within the group caused co-frontman D'Arcy Broderick to leave soon after this period, and their lineup has frequently changed since then, with frontman Con O'Brien being the only constant member.
-Regular touring and occasional album releases, most recently Southern Shore in 2007, have kept the group in the public eye.
+Regular touring and occasional album releases, most recently The 35x35 collection in 2024, have kept the group in the public eye.

 History

 In the summer of 1986, Con O’Brien and Ronnie Power of Bay Bulls teamed up with Thomas Battcock of Brigus South to form The Descendants.
-After Battcock’s departure due to other commitments, Power and O'Brien teamed up with multi-instrumentalist and vocalist D'Arcy Broderick of Bay De Verde and Bassist Larry Martin of Grates Cove to form the new band The Irish Descendants.
+After Battcock's departure due to other commitments, Power and O'Brien teamed up with multi-instrumentalist and vocalist D'Arcy Broderick of Bay De Verde and Bassist Larry Martin of Grates Cove to form the new band The Irish Descendants.

-In 1991, the Descendants recorded their first album, Misty Morning Shore, on independent label Duckworth Records.
+In 1991, the Descendants recorded their first album, Misty Morning Shore, produced by Gary O'Driscoll.
 It caught the attention of Warner Music and they signed the band following up with their major label debut Look To The Sea in 1993.
 The record was successful, and was followed by 1994's Gypsies and Lovers, which saw the band expanded to include drummer Gerard Broderick and keyboardist Kathy Phippard.
 The album won the band the Roots & Traditional Album of the Year award at the Juno Awards, as well as the Entertainer of the Year award at the East Coast Music Awards.

 Their 1996 album, Livin' On The Edge, featured a contemporary country sound which caused a rift in the band.
 At a New Year's Eve show in the group's hometown of St. John's, Broderick and O'Brien engaged in a fight backstage, which culminated in Broderick leaving the group.
 The official reason cited was "irreconcilable musical differences."
 His departure occurred just before a tour with Anne Murray, and the band's rush to fill his shoes led them to Eamonn O'Rourke, an Irish fiddler living in New York City, who joined the band for a short time.
 He played with them on 1998's Rollin' Home; this proved the group's last album with Ronnie Power and Larry Martin, who departed in 2000, and their last original album for Warner.
 The label released a final, compilation album entitled So Far So Good in 1999.